unode/deep-learning-intro/_episodes/01-introduction.md

 ## Deep Learning Libraries

-For this workshop we'll be using a Python library called Keras for performing deep learning.
-There are many other libraries available including:
+There are many software libraries available for deep learning including:

 * TensorFlow